 Achilles, the son of Peleus and Thetis, was the greatest of all Greek heroes who took part in the Trojan War.
 Knowing that her child was destined to either die the death of a glorious warrior or live a long life in obscurity, Thetis bathed Achilles as an infant in the waters of the River Styx, thus making him all but immortal: only the heel by which she held him remained vulnerable.
-However, as prophesized, this proved costly, because Achilles eventually died from an arrow wound in that heel.
+However, as prophesied, this proved costly, because Achilles eventually died from an arrow wound in that heel.
 Guided by Apollo, the fateful arrow was shot by Paris, the brother of Troy’s most celebrated hero Hector, whom Achilles had previously killed in a face to face duel, in an attempt to avenge the death of his closest friend, Patroclus.

 Achilles’ very birth is interlinked with two important prophecies: one about his mother, and another one about him.
 Made all but invulnerable by his mother, Achilles would spend his childhood under the mentorship of the Centaur Chiron.